pypy/pypy.org/posts/2024/03/fixing-bug-incremental-gc.md

 Thanks to Matti Picus, Max Bernstein for giving me feedback on drafts of the post.
 Thanks to Armin Rigo for reviewing the code and pointing out holes in my thinking.
-Thanks to the original reporters of the various forms of the bug, Lily Foote, David Hewitt, Wenzel Jakob.
+Thanks to the original reporters of the various forms of the bug, including Lily Foote, David Hewitt, Wenzel Jakob.